 Dad has been diagnosed with PTSD but as a family we all suffered.
 Every day has challenges.
 We are all very aware when someone goes out the door they may not come back.
 My father’s greatest sadness has been my mother’s passing.
 For so long she had been his strength.
 He has often said when he was lying in the hospital after the explosion, he had the option to leave this world at any time.
 He chose to fight to stay alive to protect “his girls” and he always has.
 The pain and suffering he has endured is not lost on us.

 And protect us he did – he raised us like princesses.
 This continues today, and we are so proud to call him our Dad.
 This tragic workplace accident has shaped us into the adults we are today.
-I am a Registered Nurse, currently employed as the Assistant Director of Resident Care in a long-term care facility.
+I am a Registered Nurse, currently employed as the Manager of Clinical Services and Clinical Projects in a long-term care facility.
 My middle sister, Georgina is a Continuing Care Assistant with a background in Mental Health in Assistive Living and the baby Holly is a loving/mentoring teacher in Manitoba.
 Our successes in life have been the result of this strong, supportive, loving man we call “Dad” who never gave up.